AbstractionsLab/c5dec/docs/manual/overview.md

 ## Overview

-C5-DEC, short for "Common Criteria for Cybersecurity, Cryptography, Clouds – Design, Evaluation and Certification", is a subproject of the CyFORT project, in turn short for "Cloud Cybersecurity Fortress of Open Resources and Tools for Resilience".
+C5-DEC, short for "Common Criteria for Cybersecurity, Cryptography, Clouds – Design, Evaluation and Certification", is a sub-project of the CyFORT project, in turn short for "Cloud Cybersecurity Fortress of Open Resources and Tools for Resilience".

 C5-DEC consists of two key elements: a software component and a knowledge base including guides and a wiki of key CC concepts.
 These elements complement each other to form a coherent set of tools aimed at supporting activities related to CC certification, secure software development life cycle and security assessment of cyber-physical systems.